waynegraham/python-intro/README.md

 Add the files you created to `git`, create a [good message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) about them, and push it to Github.

+## Reflection

+Git is one of the most powerful, useful tools you will be introduced to this semester.
+Github will allow you to share the work you're creating with your collegues, and with wider audiences.
+This can be part of your professional credentials and contributes to building your online identity.
+No matter what people tell you, writing software is an inheritenly social endeavor, it's a way of communicating your intent to other developers in a way that can be executed by computers.

 ## Resources

 * [Make Your Code Citable](https://guides.github.com/activities/citable-code/)